Number 6 is a holiday cottage, full of character, based on the Kent coast in Deal. Just steps from the sea.

 However, Deal and the surrounding area is not just about eating and drinking, there are lots of places to visit and things that will keep you entertained too.
 We have art galleries, museums, great independent shops and a number of weekly markets.
 Everything needed to make a great holiday!

-Deal is on the National Cycle Network route with really safe cycle paths and there is no need to worry if you do not own or want to bring your bikes, you can hire some while you are here (just have a look at our ‘things to do page – walking distance’ for details – Mike Bikes even has a tandem if you fancy trying one!)
+Deal is on the National Cycle Network route with really safe cycle paths and there is no need to worry if you do not own or want to bring your bikes, you can hire some while you are here (just have a look at our ‘things to do page – walking distance’ for details – Hut 55 Bike Hire even have a tandem if you fancy trying one!)

 But, if walking is more your thing then we have that covered too as Deal has some great walks.
 We have: